MicrosoftDocs/ATADocs/ATPDocs/reconnaissance-alerts.md

 - Contain the source computer.
   - Find the tool that performed the attack and remove it.
   - Look for users who were logged on around the same time as the activity occurred, as these users may also be compromised.
-Reset their passwords and enable MFA or, if you've configured the relevant high-risk user policies in Azure Active Directory Identity Protection, you can use the [**Confirm user compromised**](/cloud-app-security/accounts#governance-actions) action in the Cloud App Security portal.
+Reset their passwords and enable MFA or, if you've configured the relevant high-risk user policies in Azure Active Directory Identity Protection, you can use the [**Confirm user compromised**](/cloud-app-security/accounts#governance-actions) action in the Defender for Cloud Apps portal.

 **Prevention:**